rizac/eGSIM/README.md

    a Django project.
 An application may use common Django conventions, such as having models, tests, urls, and views submodules.
-In our case, the Django project is the egsim root directory (created with the command `django-admin startproject egsim`), and the apps inside it are "api" (the core web API) and "gui" (a simple container of frontend stuff relying on "api").
+In our case, the Django project is the egsim root directory (created with the command `django-admin startproject egsim`), and the *Django apps* inside it are "api" (the core web API) and "app" (the *web app*, i.e. the part of eGSIM delivered over the Internet through a browser interface), that relies on the "api" code.
    Inside the settings file (variable `INSTALLED_APPS`) is configured the list of all applications that are enabled in the eGSIM project.
 This includes not only our "api" app, that tells Django to create the eGISM tables when